Monitoring the Merge QueueSection titled Monitoring the Merge Queue

 PRs Merged Per Day: Monitor this metric to ensure your throughput remains stable.
 Track the number of pull requests merged each day.
 A consistent trend indicates a stable development environment.
 Sudden drops or spikes can indicate issues that need attention.

 CI Runtime: Keep an eye on CI times to ensure efficiency and timely merges.
 Monitor the time your Continuous Integration (CI) tests take to run.
 A sudden increase in runtime can slow down your entire merge queue, delaying other PRs.

 Queue Checks Outcome: High success rates indicate a healthy development and review process.
 It’s essential to ensure that most of the PRs entering the queue get successfully merged.
 If PRs are frequently removed or fail to merge for any reason, it may signal a need for process refinement or improvement to the CI.

 Queue Size: A manageable queue size ensures that PRs don’t stagnate.
 The number of PRs waiting in the queue should be manageable.
 If the queue grows significantly or continuously, it indicates a bottleneck or an inefficiency in the process or CI.

 Running Checks: A balanced number of running checks ensures you’re utilizing your resources efficiently.
 Monitor the number of running checks in your queue.
 If you’re often at full capacity, it might be time to consider adding more speculative checks to increase throughput.

-Time Spent in the Queue: Reducing idle time reduces overall latency for your PRs.
+Queue Waiting Time: Reducing waiting time reduces overall latency for your PRs.
 Track how long PRs spend idle in the queue.
 Extended idle times increase overall latency and can delay the delivery of features or fixes.